New Application Process (Passed Examination)

 Title 36 O.S. § 1435.23 (B) – No Refunds

 Federal and state law prohibits any individual convicted of a felony of dishonesty or breach of trust from engaging in the business of insurance.
+[18 U.S.C. § 1033 and 1034; 36 O.S. § 402]

 If you have been convicted of such crimes please return to www.licensing.oid.ok.gov and submit the 1033 Waiver application, under Online application, prior to continuing.
-You can only continue with the license application once a waiver has been granted.
+You may only continue with the license application once a waiver has been granted.

 The Oklahoma Insurance Department (OID) welcomes qualified candidates to apply for licensure in our state.
 Please read and follow the instructions below in order to successfully complete the application process.